SethSmigelski/jump-links-block/README.md

 **Note:** If one of the headings on your page is “Office Directions,” the ID created will be “office-directions.”
 This could create a potential conflict if you have another ID on your webpage named “office-directions.”
 In this case, assign a different ID to the block heading to resolve the conflict.

+### How do I make the Table of Contents stay visible while scrolling?
+In the block settings sidebar, look for the **Position Settings** panel.
+Toggle on **"Sticky Position"**.
+You can then use the **"Top Offset"** slider to adjust how far from the top of the screen the block sits (useful if you have a sticky site header).

+### Why isn't the block "sticky" on my phone?
+The sticky feature includes a **"Disable on Mobile"** setting that is enabled by default.
+Sticky elements on mobile devices often cover up too much reading space and lead to a poor user experience.
+If you want it sticky on mobile, you can uncheck this box in the **Position Settings** panel.

+### Can I include more than one Jump Links Block per page?
+Yes.
+In fact, you can customize the second jump links block to appear different than the first.
+For example, you might have a horizontal jump links block at the top of your page containing jump links to each H2 heading.
+Lower on your webpage, you could add a second jump links block formatted as a numbered vertical list of links for each H3 heading in the biggest section of your page.

 ### Why does the "Show More" button not work in the editor?
 The collapsible functionality and the **Show More** button, which features a down arrow icon, are front-end features that function using a JavaScript file.
 They are designed to work only on the live, published page.
 To give you an accurate preview, the editor displays a non-functional replica of the "Show More" button when the feature is enabled.
 You can hover over it to see a helpful tooltip, and clicking it will show an informational notice confirming that it's interactive on the front end.